-Day 17: Even more Tokyo
+Day 17: Meiji Shrine

 Begin the day at the Tokyo Metropolitan Building and ascend to the observation deck for breathtaking views over the sprawling city.
 Next, soak up the atmosphere at the peaceful Meiji Jingu Shrine and drive-by the world-famous Shibuya crossing.
+End the day with a relaxing dinner cruise on Tokyo Bay.